Sell your flat fast in as little as 7 days

 Slow to the milestones

-There are several processes to go through when buying a property, such as confirming ID with estate agents, appointing solicitors, getting a survey and having a mortgage in place to actually buy the property.
+There are several processes to go through when buying a property, such as confirming ID with estate agents, appointing solicitors, getting a survey and having a house repayments in place to actually buy the property.
 If a buyer is slow at meeting these milestones, repeatedly, then it might be an indication that they aren’t fully committed or they could miss deadlines and really draw out the whole process.

 Hard to get a hold of